 Human Rights Education Institute starts program

-The Human Rights Education Institute (HREI) in Coeur d'Alene will present a program on the global Human Library project, from 1 to 4 p.m., Saturday, June 8, its second of three events for 2019.
+May 23, 2019.
+The Human Rights Education Institute (HREI) in Coeur d'Alene program on the global Human Library project, scheduled for Saturday, June 8, has been postponed until Oct 2019.

 It is designed to build a framework for conversations that can challenge stereotypes and prejudices through dialogue and provide an opportunity to open individuals' minds in a positive way and help them better understand the misunderstandings they may have of others, said Jeanette Laster, executive director.

 "The Human Library is a place where real people are on loan, a place where difficult questions are expected and appreciated, and a lifetime of questions can be answered," she said.